rems-project/cerberus/frontend/model/README.md

 : the C abstract syntax
 * ail/AilSyntax
 * ail/AilTypes
-: a slighy more principled version of C (which symbols for names)
+: a slightly more principled version of C (which symbols for names)
 * Core
 : the target Core language